cnunciato/shared-config-with-pulumi-and-ssm/README.md

 # shared-config-with-pulumi-and-ssm

 An example of using [Pulumi](https://pulumi.com/) with [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to share Pulumi-managed configuration across multiple stacks.
+Written to accompany the blog post at https://pulumi.com/blog/shared-config-with-aws-systems-manager-parameter-store.

 You'll find three Pulumi projects in this repository: